Online I-9: Frequently Asked Questions

 The E-Verify system requires that foreign national employees apply for a Social Security number (SSN) before they can complete the I-9 form, and they need to complete the I-9 within 3 days of their employment start date.
 The Social Security Administration has to verify their status, their Port of Entry information, and their academic registration, through their electronic system called SAV before they can issue an SSN.
 This can take anywhere from minutes to six to eight weeks.

 Everyone who applies for a Social Security number needs to leave the Social Security Administration office with a receipt in order for them to complete their I-9 form.
 This "receipt" may be a letter that states they have applied but still need to be verified before their application can be processed, or it may be an actual receipt.
-The student brings the receipt or letter to the West Bank Office Building, Room 545, and the Online I-9 is completed with the assistance of a central I-9 administrator.
+The student brings the receipt or letter to the West Bank Office Building, Room 545, and completes the Online I-9 with help from a central I-9 administrator.
 There is no central location at the Duluth, Morris, Crookston, and Rochester campuses.
 I-9 administrators complete the I-9 process with the foreign national.

 Employees can begin work and will be paid as of their first day of employment, as long as they have applied for a Social Security number and completed the I-9.